wilmTap/analytics-udd/udd/student.md

 ##ULN
 ###Description
 Unique Learner Number.
-For initial trial and data model development for the predictive model, this field should be left NULL.
+For initial trial and data model development for the predictive model, this field should be left out.

 ###Purpose
 For future use, tracking student journey.